-Hazardous material is any product which contains solid or liquid goods that can be potentially dangerous for humans, animals or the environment.
+A hazardous material is any product that contains solid or liquid goods that can be potentially dangerous for humans, animals, or the environment.

 What are Hazardous Materials?